yc-actions/yc-coi-deploy-ig/README.md

 ## Permissions

-To perform this action, it is required that the service account on behalf of which we are acting has granted the `compute.admin` role or greater.
+To perform this action, it is required that the service account on behalf of which we are acting has granted the `compute.admin`, `vpc.admin`, and `iam.serviceAccounts.user` roles or greater.

 ## License Summary